dimi901/Cyber-Portfolio/README.md

 I am an aspiring cybersecurity professional driven by a strong desire to learn and a dedication to solving complex problems.

 ## Objective
-With a background in financial client service, I have developed a strong foundation in cross-functional collaboration and problem-solving.
-My journey has led me to discover a passion for cybersecurity, and I am now eager to transition into this field.
-I aim to leverage my skills and experience to contribute to an innovative cybersecurity team, where I can grow and make an impact.
+With a background in risk management, compliance, and data protection, I have developed expertise in cybersecurity, including cloud security, incident response, and regulatory frameworks such as NIST, ISO 27001, and PCI DSS.
+I am eager to apply what i've learned to a dynamic cybersecurity team, where I can drive impactful solutions and continue to grow in the field..

 ## Skills
 | Skill                                         | Associated Project         |